jaigitrep159/red-wrapper-launcher-v1/README.md

 # RedWrapper Launcher v1
-Original lvm clone from Go!Animate Wrapper, lvm mod clone by: RedFireAnimations.
+Original lvm clone from Go!Animate Wrapper and Alex Wrapper, lvm mod clone by: RedFireAnimations.

 # Download?
-releases lol
+You know how to download it lol

 # How to run?
 open windows-open.bat